activeyawcontrol/simrig-evolution/README.md

 * Skip to the good stuff.
 You'll save money in the long term.
     * I went straight to the Heusinkvelds when I decided to get serious and that turned out great.
     * I bought a cheaper wireless SC2 button box (NSH racing) at the beginning.
 It did not turn out great.
 Not terrible, it was fine, but it's not a button box I will want to keep forever.
-* Consider whether you really want direct drive.
+* Consider whether you *really* want direct drive.
 One of the things I like about it is basically infinite wheel choice (there aren't a lot of options in the Thrustmaster universe).
 But even on an SC2 Sport, I'm never using 100% of the force.
 If I had to go back to the T300RS wheelbase/wheel, I'd be fine.
+I see people on Facebook talking about how they really want an SC2 but can barely afford it - don't!
+Get some load cell pedals and call it a day.
+The DD will not make you faster.
+It's not worth going into debt for.
 * Simucube 2 wireless has been 100% reliable for me so far.
+I haven't even had to change batteries in the button boxes yet.
 * Two little sort of stupid things that make me happy:
     * The 3d-simgear flag.
 The radar functionality is awesome and the flashing flags are just cool.
 It's one of those nice immersion things.
     * The Simucube premium power-off button.
 It looks nice, it blends into the black aluminum, and I can easily tell whether the wheelbase is on.